Cretezy/Noderize/docs/docs/guides-firebase-functions.md

 ## Project Setup

 Create a directory to be used as your project root (for Firebase).
-Setup Firebase using `firebase init`, and **do not** select the Functions options when creating.
+Set up Firebase using `firebase init`, and **do not** select the Functions options when creating.

 Next, [create](create.md) a Noderize project inside your project root called `functions`.